yuxuanli/BrainHole/BlackMagic.md

 Ans: Overriding and Overloading are just two way to achieve polymorphism.
 > Polymorphism describes a pattern in object oriented programming in which classes have different functionality while sharing a common interface.

+6. `Interface` Vs `Absctract class`, when use which?<br />
+Ans: The functions within Interface have all to be abstract and inherited by its "children".
+While it will be more flexibility in Abstract class where you may only make some of the function mandatorily inherited and leave the other method commonly.